John-trailinghyphon/SPRpy/README.md

 1) Response quantification & Fresnel model tabs: It is necessary to first fresnel model a liquid scan from the same height probing measurement file.
 Use a scan immediately before the first probe injection starts for the modelling.
 The right scan can be selected by highlighting this part of the sensorgram in the response quantification tab with the hover lock unselected (be careful to move your cursor up and down without accidentally selecting the wrong part of the trace).
 Add a sensor layer corresponding to your swollen layer of interest, with *n* value of its dry bulk state (the thickness and *n* value doesn't actually matter, but make sure *k* is 0, non-negative *k* for swollen layers will likely not work with this method).
 Make sure to include the offset and prism k correction fits here, as this is will improve the result from the height exclusion height algorithm.
 Note that the obtained fitted result will not be physically accurate as it would correspond to a 0 % hydrated state (if that is what you set *n* to be), so its value should be ignored for now.
 2) Exclusion height determination tab: Click add new exclusion height analysis.
 A prompt will pop up asking for the required background fresnel object before proceeding.
 3) Check that the height bounds are reasonable for your expected swollen layer.
-By default they are calculated according to the 0 % hydrated state from the fresnel background and 6 times this value.
+By default, they are calculated according to the 0 % hydrated state from the fresnel background and 6 times this value.
 4) Change to "Choose injection points" under the SPR sensorgram and click the SPR data trace before and after each probe injection (so 2 points per injection).
 These points will be used to plot the SPR angle vs TIR angle traces during probe injections, which may help to verify if the probe is truly non-interacting (linear relationship with low degree of hysteresis means non-interaction).
 5) Switch to "Choose buffer points".
 At this point it may help to click the legend of the TIR angle trace and injection point markers to hide them.
 A stable range of scans without probe present just before and after each injection should be selected, i.e. a total of 4 selected points per injection.
 6) Next, switch to "Choose probe points".
 Choose a suitable stable range on top of the probe injection, i.e. a total of 2 points per injection.